OpenFlex/xara-cairo/README.md

 - Compile on gcc 4.6 without -fpermissive
 - Removed conflicting jconfig.h to enable builds against libjpeg-turbo
 - Reduced source line count by 142k using a concise Copyright and GPLv2 notice
+- Build no longer requires svn and unzip

 History
 -------